Israel Urieli – presented at the 2014 International Stirling Engine Conference (Updated 8/22/2020)

 Figure 2 - A simple example of the Second Law regarding heat engines8

-Stirling: Very interesting - I have noticed on a few occasions that after running my engine for a few hours I needed to stop it and let it cool down.
-Water cooling will certainly be a feature in my engines from now on4.
+Stirling: Very interesting – now I understand why you compare the motive power of heat to that of a waterfall - I have noticed on a few occasions that after running my engine for a few hours I needed to stop it and let it cool down.
+Water cooling will certainly be a feature in my engines from now on5.
 Now explain to me what is your definition of an ideal heat engine.

 mechanical and thermal reversibility.